espocrm/documentation/docs/development/api-action.md

 ]
 ```

-The parameter `noAuth` makes an endpoint not requring authentication.
+The parameter *noAuth* makes an endpoint not requring authentication.

+The parameter *method* specifies an HTTP method.

+Mostly used methods:

+* get
+* post
+* put
+* delete

-You need to clear cache after changes in routing files.
+Clearing cache is required after changes in routing files.

 ## Action